steemit/smt-whitepaper/smt-manual/manual.md

 `0xFFFFFFFF` is a special sentinel value that represents an event sequence that repeats forever.

+Note, the `new_smt` is a quantity of SMT, not a number of units.
+The number of units is determined by dividing `new_smt` by the sum of `unit` members.

 #### Adding relative inflation

 Often, inflation schedules are expressed using percentage